 Install loft insulation – or boost what’s already there to the optimum amount – and you can enjoy a warmer home.
 It will also be more energy efficient and your utility bills will be reduced.
 The reason?
 In an uninsulated home, a quarter of the heat is lost through the roof, according to the Energy Saving Trust.

 And over its lifetime, the cost of installing loft insulation can be recouped many times over making it a fabulously worthwhile project for any homeowner.
 What’s more, adding loft insulation can be a job you can do yourself.

 Here, we’ve put together what you need to know about insulating your loft whether you’re DIYing, or calling in a professional.

-If you intend to use the loft for storage, then the most cost-effective solution is a ‘cold’ roof, where the insulation is laid on top of the ceilings of the rooms below.
-This is usually done by laying quilts or batts of insulation between and over the joists.
+There are two alternatives when it comes to loft insulation.
+If you intend to use the loft for storage, then the most cost-effective solution is called cold roof insulation.
+It’s fitted on top of the ceilings of the rooms below, and usually done by laying quilts or batts of insulation between and over the joists.

-All pipes in the loft space must be insulated too.
-The layer of insulation should continue over water tanks but do not insulate directly underneath – warmth from the rooms below can help prevent freezing.
+All pipes in the loft space must be insulated, too.
+The layer of insulation should continue over water tanks but you should not insulate directly underneath – warmth from the rooms below can help prevent freezing.

-Continue the insulation right to the edge of the ceilings but do not allow it to block the eaves’ ventilation.
+Insulation should be continued right to the edge of the ceilings but it shouldn’t block the eaves’ ventilation.
 Ventilation is vital to ensure the necessary air movement to prevent condensation from water vapour, as this can lead to decay of the structural timbers.

 You must also avoid laying insulation over recessed light fittings or cables in the loft space that may overheat.